-We occupy space for our headquarters in Wayne, Pennsylvania under a sublease agreement which has a term through October 2023.
-Following the expiration of this lease, we anticipate entering into a new lease agreement.
+We occupy space for our headquarters in Wayne, Pennsylvania under a sublease agreement which has a term that runs through October 2023.
 In December 2020, we entered into a sub-sublease agreement under which we sub-subleased 8,115 square feet.
 The sub-sublease was terminated in December 2022.
 We also occupy office and laboratory space in St. Louis, Missouri under a sublease agreement which has a term through June 2029.
 In February 2023, we added an additional 6,261 square feet of office and laboratory space in St. Louis, Missouri.

-Our aggregate remaining lease payment obligations for these two spaces was \$3.4 million as of March 31, 2023.
+Our aggregate remaining lease payment obligations for these two spaces was \$3.1 million as of June 30, 2023.